october19191/GEH_vvo_mqtt/readme.txt

-Please use this branch as reference for MQTT implementaion
+Please use branch "GEH_demo2017" as reference for MQTT implementaion